 I receive around 100 emails per day, and in an effort to cut down the number of emails, I have created this F.A.Q.
 So, please read through this before emailing.

 Assuming you’ve read through the FAQ, the best way to contact me is via direct email: email@example.com

 Can I buy a spare part from you?

 I really don’t have a stockpile of spare parts, like many people think.
 I do have a few, you can ask, but chances are I won’t have it.
 Most everything I have for sale is already on my website in the “items for sale” area.

-Will you repair my computer or game console?
+Will you repair my computer, game console, or other electronics?

 Short answer is NO. I get dozens of requests a day for this and there just isn’t enough time in the world, compounded by the fact I have no spare parts (see question above.)

 But… I’ll PAY you to repair my equipment.